ENGR 100-600 | University of Michigan

 ROV Payload Theory of Operation

 The ROV is maneuvered in the water by 4 constant (single) speed reversible thrusters.
 A payload is installed on the ROV that controls the thrusters and carries a video camera to carry out its function as a mobile underwater inspection device.
 The payload also has some instrumentation that sends data back to the operator about the ROV’s operating status.
 Power to the payload is provided by a 4.8 Ah 3S lithium ion battery in an independently detachable submersible compartment.
 The payload is also capable of operating up to two submersible servo motors.
 (Currently, the payloads are only set up to operate one servo.)
 The payload is sealed and need not (and should not!) be opened under normal circumstances.
+Do not attempt to open the payload.

 The ROV has two radio links: a two way link at 2.4 gHz that passes thruster control and payload instrumentation data, and a one-way link at 5.8 gHz that transmits the video.
 This allows the ROV to operate without a hard wire tether linking it to the shore/operator.
 However, since high frequency radio cannot be sent through water, the ROV must tow a buoy which is tethered to the surface above it that carries the radio transmitters.
 The depth of operation of the ROV is thus limited by the length of the tether to its transmitter buoy, in our case about 25 feet, but it is otherwise free to roam as far as the range of the radios, subject to keeping an open surface above itself it so the tether to the surface does not get tangled.
 The 5.8 gHz radios with simple antennae are good out to a few hundred feet as long as unobstructed line of sight is maintained.
 The 2.4gHz control radio has selectable power levels with maximum range greater than 1 km.